vaskoGut/Learning/README.md

        2. You can't change this value.
        3. ALone **this** refers to the global object.
 INside function - this refers to the global object also.
 In event handlers this refers to the hTML object.
        4. Call and apply methods are used to call 1 object method on another object as argument
+       5. If yout type this in console, you will get Window object.

   7. ### settimeout-async
         Yes setTimeout is async